Updated: December 2020

-We all know the phrase, “Dress for the job you want, not the job you have,” but I wouldn’t recommend dressing like the star of Disney on Ice at work if you are hoping to be taken seriously.
+We all know the phrase, “Dress for the job you want, not the job you have.”
+However, I wouldn’t recommend dressing like the star of Disney on Ice at work if you are hoping to be taken seriously.
 Sometimes, you just need to dress for the job you actually do have.
-Our friends at Quill created this great infographic to walk through office wardrobe essentials to make your life a little easier.
+Our friends at Quill created this great infographic to make your outfit selection and life a little easier.
+In this blog infographic we will walk through office wardrobe essentials, do’s and dont’s of the office dress code, and tips for mixing and matching wardrobe staples.
+Click here to see our recommendations for interview dress code.

 • Don’t wear flip-flops, hoodies, and ripped or casual jeans While undeniably comfortable, these items are too informal for all but the most relaxed work environments, and many people consider them unprofessional.
 Play it safe by nixing these items from your work wardrobe.
 If your office does permit jeans, learn how to make jeans look professional (for instance, choose darker washed jeans, pair them with a blazer, and tuck in your blouse).